vinny3m/Autoverse-280/README.md

 # E-commerce Application with Chatbot Integration

 This repository contains an e-commerce application which sells car parts, with an integrated chatbot feature.
-The application’s components are containerized using Docker and automatically built and deployed with CircleCI.

 ## Key Features
 - Ecommerce web page for Car parts